pkozlov/ChessBot/README.md

 # Chess game bot and Mini App for Telegram

-[@ChessContestBot](https://t.me/ChessContestBot) – a Mini App that provides multiplayer chess game.
-User can select side and create new game and share provided link to game with opponent.
-When opponent join the game user will recieve notifications from bot about game moves.
-Every telegram user who have link to the game can see competition online.
+[@ChessContestBot](https://t.me/ChessContestBot) is a Mini App designed to offer a multiplayer chess gaming experience.
+Users have the option to choose their side and create a new game, after which they can share the provided game link with their opponent.
+When the opponent joins the game, the user will receive notifications from the bot regarding the game's progress.
+Every Telegram user with access to the game link can view the ongoing competition in real-time.

 This project was created for [Telegram Mini App Contest](https://t.me/contest/327).

 ## Environment

-For local development or production build you need to define environment variables (also you can use `.env` file at project root):
+To facilitate local development or production builds, you must define environment variables.
+You can also utilize a `.env` file located at the project's root directory:

 - `REACT_APP_BOT_URI` URL to your Telegram Mini App without protocol.
 Example: `t.me/ChessContestBot/game`
 - `WEBHOOK_DOMAIN` Domain where your Mini App deployed.
 Example: `chessbot.kozlov.cloud`